lluppesms/my.copilot.skills/README.md

 }
 ```

-Once both folders are open in the same VS Code window, GitHub Copilot automatically discovers agents, skills, instructions, and prompts from **all** workspace folders.
+Once both folders are open in the same VS Code workspace, GitHub Copilot automatically discovers agents, skills, instructions, and prompts from **all** workspace folders.

 > [!TIP]
 > Save the `.code-workspace` file inside your application repo (e.g. `MyApp.code-workspace`) and commit it so teammates can open the same setup with a single double-click.